sparklingrobots/nano2017/second_draft/01_beginning/01Camping.md

 Tomorrow they would harvest the bubbleweed that grew in the shadow of the trees--the harvest that only came every seven years or so.
 The abundance would last them the next seven years, though--dried bubbleweed used in teas and tinctures, though most of it went to the Delvers for their work.
 (Do I need to just always write more than I do?
 Is there anything to this scene other than setting the scene?
 Should there be at least a minor desire to carry us forward?
 Is it too much to be like LO RESENTS THIS)

 [Might be a good idea to give Lo something to be excited about that will be wrecked by the murder.]

+---

+It's not my fault we brought so much corn, and here I am anyway, pulling silks off for the better part of two hours.
+I swear I've never seen so much corn, but I guess this is what you gotta do when you're having a town-size potluck.
+Su